Given time, UV air purifiers are effective at killing microbes.

 What Is Ultraviolet Light?

-Ultraviolet light is a type of invisible electromagnetic radiation with a wavelength from 10 nm to 400 nm.
+UV or Ultraviolet light is a type of invisible electromagnetic radiation with a wavelength from 10 nm to 400 nm.
 As part of the sunlight spectrum, UV light is shorter than visible light but longer than X-rays.
 UV radiation contributes about 10% of the total sun’s output.
-Historically, ultraviolet light is only used to disinfect water and surfaces.
-Now, you can find UV in black light (backdrop), tanning beds, arc welder, bottle sterilizer, medical equipment, and air cleaner.
+Only UVA and UVB will reach down on Earth as UVC rays will be absorbed by the ozone layer.
+Historically, ultraviolet light is used to disinfect water supplies and surface area since 1908 in France.
+Close to home, it is also used during the 1930s to prevent the spread of measles in Philadelphia schools.
+Now, you can find UV in black light (backdrop), tanning beds, arc welder, bottle sterilizer, medical equipment, lamp, and air cleaner.

 Ultraviolet Light: UV-A, UV-B and UV-C

-The shorter bands UV light has, the stronger energetic UV radiation will be produced by the Sun.
-Generally, Ultraviolet light is subdivided into 3 categories:
+The shorter bands UV light has, the stronger energetic UV radiation will be produced.
+In general, ultraviolet light is subdivided into 3 categories:

-- UV-A – The least dangerous ultraviolet light here.
+- UV-A – The longest and least dangerous ultraviolet light.
 Long-wavelength 315–400 nanometers photons that vibrate the slowest.
 It is closest to surface area and covers around 95% of the sun’s radiation.
 Commonly used in tanning booths or disinfection tools.
-Overexposed to UV-A can cause the skin to wrinkles and age quicker.
+Overexposed to UV-A can cause skin wrinkles and premature aging.

 - UV-B – Medium-wavelength, 280–315 nanometers photons that vibrate slightly faster.
 It is often used in plant development to alter plant hormones.
-Overexposed to UV-B ray can cause skin cancer and damage your DNA.
-Good news is about 95% of the UV-B light is absorbed by Earth’s atmosphere.
+Overexposed to UV-B rays can cause sun burning, skin cancer, and damage your DNA.
+The good news is about 95% of the UV-B light is absorbed by Earth’s atmosphere.

 - UV-C – The most harmful UV light to living organisms and cells.
 Short-wavelength, 100–280 nanometers photons that vibrate the fastest.
+UVC rays from the sun will be absorbed by the ozone layer before it will reach down on Earth.
 Prolonged exposure to UV-C light can cause permanent damage to DNA, eye, and skin cancer.
 Fortunately, 100% of UV-C radiation will be absorbed by Earth’s ozone layer.
-UV-C light is commonly used in sterilizing devices to clean and disinfect germs.
-All air purifier with UV light would be using type C as it is the most effective in killing bacteria and viruses.
+UV-C light is commonly used in sterilizing devices including air purifiers to disinfect germs, bacteria, and viruses.